valius/UCSConverterTool/README.md

 Support for the following formats are planned:
 - .KSF files (Kick It Up)
+- .STX files
+- .NOT files (up to NOT5)
 - .SMA files

 SM file features supported: